The best hotels in Gozo

 Mgarr Harbour, by contrast, is where you arrive by ferry.
 Castello di San Giorgio here is built into the harbour's historic fortifications, with rooms from $290-420/night.
 It's dramatic and genuinely beautiful.
 But skip eating at the harbour-front tourist traps around Triq il-Port. drive 15 minutes to Victoria or Xaghra for a proper meal.

-Gozo's best neighborhoods
+Gozo's best hotel regions

 Victoria is your anchor for culture and convenience, but don't sleep on Xaghra and San Lawrenz if you want countryside quiet within 15 minutes of everything.
 Marsalforn is fine for beach access but skip it if you hate noise in July and August.